Grilled Corn on the Cob Recipe with Herb Compound Butter

 If all you have is corn without the husks (I am talking to you Costco), then soak as mentioned and then wrap in tin foil.
 Grill as directed above.
 This gives a nice char, and then finishes the corn indirect until soft but not burnt.

-Grilled Corn also makes an incredible ingredient to any dish from salads, to salsas.
+Grilled Corn also makes an incredible ingredient to any dish like corn salad to corn ribs.
 Consider adding grilled corn on the cob to your next favorite dish.
 Just use a sharp chef’s knife to remove the kernels from the cob.

 Grilled Corn on the cob with herb butter.